apioo/fusio-docs/docs/concepts/development.md

 * `resources/connections.yaml`
   Contains all available connections which can be used at an action.
 The `System` connection to the Fusio database is always available
-* `resources/routes.yaml`
+* `resources/operations.yaml`
-  Contains all routes of your API.
+  Contains all operations of your API.
 Each route points to a dedicated `yaml` file which contains all information about the endpoint
 * `src/Action`
   Contains all actions
 * `src/Migrations`
   Contains migrations which can be executed on a specific connection.
 To execute those migrations on the `System` connection you can run the following command: `php bin/fusio migration:migrate --connection=System`
+  s. also the [migration](./migration.md) page.
 * `src/Model`
   Contains all models which are used at your actions.
-You can also automatically generate those models, please take a look at the `gen/` folder
+You can automatically generate those models with the following command: `php bin/fusio generate:model` s. also the [code generate](./code_generate.md) page.

 ## Deployment

-To tell Fusio about all the routes, actions and connections which you define at the `yaml` files you need to run the deploy command:
+To tell Fusio about all the operations, actions and connections which you define at the `yaml` files you need to run the deploy command:

 ```